NAlexPear/savvy/_posts/2016-08-26-the-dangers-of-getting-sassy.md

 }
 {% endhighlight %}

 Pretty standard stuff.
-This doesn't look to scary at the moment, but it should irk you that there's no native way of generating these CSS rules in an extensible way.
+This doesn't look too scary at the moment, but it should irk you that there's no native way of generating these CSS rules in an extensible way.
 As it stands, if you'd like to add more rows, you add more column entries by hand.
 If you decide that you'd like a base-width of something other than 100%, you'd have to go through each rule again.
 Compare this to the SASS equivalent:

 {% highlight scss %}
 @for $i from 1 through 10{